gavinbm/The-Ecosystem/README.txt

   - Checks for unique username via SQL query
   - Enforces password security standards

-Games - WiP as of 10/5/2020
+Games - Finished as of 11/25/2020
-  - Battleship in Python, right now it's just a simple terminal
-  - Game itself is functional, barring some edge cases (1/16 chance enemy ship is on top of players)
-  - Need to implement into site
+  - Battleship fully implemented with "AI" opponent
+  - Computer will guess random positions to hit the player
+  - Player can place ship and fire upon specific points on the grid
+  - Currently assumes good input and doesn't check for outliers

 Email - WiP as of 11/15/2020
   - Sends email from a static email address to given by the user (WiP)